Why should I choose Spain?

 Every year there are approximately 70 TO 80 POSTS in primary or secondary schools or in public language schools.

-The programme welcomes applicants from any field or branch.
-Participants need to have some knowledge of Spanish, but it’s not necessary to be a student of Spanish.
-Candidates don’t need to have a background in education.
-However, if they are considering a teaching career, this will constitute a valuable experience.
+The programme welcomes applicants from any field.
+Participants need some knowledge of the language, but it’s not required to be a student of Spanish.
+Candidates don’t need a background in education.
+Teaching experience or training will be an asset.

 Dates of appointment: 1 October – 31 May.